Early Years Foundation Stage (EYFS)

 Safeguarding and Child Protection

 Providers must be alert to any issues for concern in the child’s life at home or elsewhere.
-Providers must have and implement apolicy, and procedures, to safeguard children.
-These should be in line with the guidance and procedures of the relevant Local Safeguarding Children Board (LSCB).
+Providers must have and implement a policy and procedures, to safeguard children.
+These should be in line with the guidance and procedures of the relevant Local Safeguarding Partners (Formally Local Safeguarding Children's Board LSCB).
 The safeguarding policy and procedures must include an explanation of the action to be taken in the event of an allegation being made against a member of staff, and cover the use of mobile phones and cameras in the setting.

 A practitioner must be designated to take lead responsibility for safeguarding children in every setting.